 Infected Computers: The number of confirmed and suspected cases of a particular threat detected on infected computers as reported by SpyHunter.

 See also Threat Assessment Criteria.

 Windows Protection Master is a malicious security application that should sound familiar to PC security researchers.
-This rogue anti-spyware program has plenty of clones, many of which follow a similar naming pattern.
-Examples of clones of Windows Protection Master include Windows Armature Master, Windows Cleaning Tool, and Windows Steady Work, as well as dozens of other fake security programs that are the same in every visible feature but for their respective names.
+This rogue anti-spyware program that is one more member of the FakeVimes family of fraudulent security applications has plenty of clones, many of which follow a similar naming pattern, as well as dozens of other fake security programs that are the same in every visible feature but for their respective names.
 Windows Protection Master is part of a common online scam which consists in selling fake security products to inexperienced computer users in order to steal their money.
 Windows Protection Master itself is a kind of malware infection and to remove it safely, computer users should use a reliable anti-malware program.

 Identifying Windows Protection Master and other Rogue Anti-Spyware Programs

 The best way to protect yourself from Windows Protection Master and other rogue anti-spyware applications is to learn how to identify them and differentiate them from legitimate security products.
 Windows Protection Master has several characteristics that are very common in most rogue anti-spyware programs:

 - Windows Protection Master is installed without the computer user's permission or after a large number of pop-up windows and fake error messages warning of a possible security problem are displayed.

 - Windows Protection Master does not allow the computer user to remove Windows Protection Master from the infected computer displaying error messages, crashing when the uninstaller is run or simply reinstalling itself when the infected computer reboots.